MILITARY CUSTODY AND CHILD SUPPORT

 Child support, like all aspects of military family law, is more complex in military divorce cases.
 Each branch of the military has different regulations and guidelines for family support during deployments and training; however, these guidelines do not mirror court ordered child support.
 The definition of “income” is complicated for service members as some financial benefits qualify as income and some do not.

 Calculating service member income is not as simple as reviewing tax returns; service member’s housing and subsistence allowances are generally included as income for child support purposes; however, the clothing allowance is often not.
-Cannon Law Firm has experience in fighting for service members and military families in both military divorce and child custody and support cases.
+CANNON & ASSOCIATES has experience in fighting for service members and military families in both military divorce and child custody and support cases.
 Our Firm will fight to reach the best possible result for you in your military child support or child custody case.

 SUMMARY: MILITARY CHILD CUSTODY AND SUPPORT